wguo3773/wguo3773.github.io/posters.md

 *A Special Conference in the Era of Data-Driven Sciences*; 2024 Nov.
 15-16; Houston, TX.<br>

 <!--
-### Identifying Rare Cell Populations and Improving Single Cell Clustering Accuracy Using the RECOMBINE Algorithm.
+### Identifying Rare Cell Populations and Improving ScRNA-Seq Clustering Accuracy Using the RECOMBINE Algorithm.
 **Wanru Guo**, Xubin Li, Anil Korkut<br>
 *2024 Research in Computational Molecular Biology (RECOMB24)*; 2024 May.
 1-3; Cambridge, MA.<br>
 -->